The Ottawa Hospital Master Plan

 There is time to correct this decision.
 For our future and the future for generations to come.

-Thinkagain almost 3 years ago
+Thinkagain about 3 years ago

 It seems very unlikely that city "planners" and the hospital overlords have any interest in what citizens have to say about the site for the hospital.
 A basic consideration is why build a "superhospital" when advanced countries and cities are moving away from that model.
 And then there are the considerations specific to the Dow's Lake site, all of which have been well documented - limited access, unnecessary destruction of important tree canopy and current park space, distance from transit, disincentives to use public transit, etc. - and so far pretty well ignored by the city and the hospital.
 Apparently, climate change is not real to these "planners", and there is no need to look at best practices elsewhere.
 Once again Ottawa settles for way below even second best.
 And at what a huge environmental cost!

-SJW almost 3 years ago
+SJW about 3 years ago

 A "Civic" institution hidden behind office buildings and a parking garage.
 This design does not present a welcoming or open positive image.